multiversx/mx-docs/docs/sovereign/software-dependencies.md

 ### tmux
 :::note
-Installing tmux is optional if the deploy scripts are edited to not depend on it.
+If you want to use tmux (which is the default configuration), you should install it.
 :::
 To install tmux, use the following command:
 ```